 Friday, February 24, 2023

-What is your position in the BBS discussion on the origins of music/ality? [update]
+What is your position on the possible origins of music/ality?

-This blog-entry adds some analyses and visualizations related to the topic of the origins of music/ality as discussed in a recent issue of Behavioral and Brain Sciences (BBS; cf. Mehr et al., 2021; Savage et al., 2021).
+This blog-entry adds several new analyses and visualizations related to the topic of the origins of music/ality, as discussed in a recent issue of Behavioral and Brain Sciences (BBS; cf. Mehr et al., 2021; Savage et al., 2021).

 Fig. 1a: Individual ratings from the BBS Commentary Authors (N=49).
 Numbers/size show the amount of votes.
 N.B.
 An interactive version, linking the individual ratings to the Commentaries, is shown below.